avatsaev/ai-work-notes-knowlege-extractor/README.md

 ```

-- put the file in project root at and name it `fl.md`
+- put the file at project root and name it `fl.md`

 - run `inject_data_into_milvus()` from `dataset_milvus_injector.py`